Guidehandover documentleaving a job

 4. Key relationships

-Internal colleagues and external contacts who matter.
-Name, company or team, and why they’re important.
+Internal colleagues and external contacts who matter to this role.
+For each: name, company or team, and why they’re important.
 One sentence each.
-Don’t just list names — explain the relationship.
+Don’t just list names — explain the relationship and anything non-obvious about how to work with them.

 5. Recurring commitments